petrnohejl/android-templates-and-utilities/Base/README.md

 Publishing
 ==========

-* Check true/false switches in the main configuration file
 * Set proper versions in the main build script
+* Check build config fields in the main build script
 * Update text info in changelog/about/help
 * Add analytics events for new features
 * Set Android key hash on developers.facebook.com